Overtime can be a point of contention and confusion between employers and employees. However, it remains part and parcel of business operations.

 For your business to be covered by FLSA, generally, you would have $500,000 or more in yearly sales.

-Even in the rare situation where you have a business so small FLSA rules aren’t applicable, you might still have to pay overtime because of state laws.
+Even on special occasions and rare circumstances when you have a business so small FLSA rules aren’t applicable, you might still have to pay overtime wages because of state laws.

 When an employer is calculating overtime, again, according to FLSA, they have to pay at least one-and-a-half times the regular wage rate for all hours that were worked beyond 40 in a workweek.